The Man Who Took His Pocket Knife Back in Time

 The story is a nice one, but poses some very difficult questions:

 1. Who manufactured the knife?
-Where did it come from in the first place?
+Where did it come from in the

 2. What happens to the knife over the history of all time?